jbatteen/NataPOS/database.md

 - 'member_id': str (member_id) or ''
 - 'status': str ('unpaid', 'paid', 'background', 'voided')
 - 'clerk': str (username of employee making the transaction or account_id of online account)
-- 'location': str (location_id or 'online')
 - 'payments': dictionary of
   - str (payment type, 'credit', 'debit', 'ebt', 'cash', 'gift_card', 'check'): float ($ paid)
 - items: list of dictionary of
   - 'item_id': str(item_id)
   - 'quantity': float (number of things bought.  float for bulk items by weight)
   - 'regular_price': float (total cost of all in the quantity after bogos discounts etc, what the receipt says for that line)